-The deposits included in the broad money encompass the transferrable deposits and other deposits of the national depository corporations included in the national definition of broad money.
-Generally, this category incorporates the deposits of all institutional sectors defined above, except the government deposits, the depository corporations and nonresidents.
+The deposits included in the broad money encompass the transferable deposits and other deposits of the national depository corporations included in the national definition of broad money.
+Generally, this category incorporates the deposits of all institutional sectors defined above, except deposits of the government, depository corporations and nonresidents.
 Out of the government deposits, in this category, only the local government deposits are included.